 Cosmos Seed Planting – Timing and Conditions

 In cold winter climates, cosmos seeds are planted outside after the last frost.
-However, self-seeded cosmos sometimes come up with the tulips, defying the odds and doing well.
+However, self-seeded cosmos sometimes come up with early tulips, defying the odds and doing well.

 Jump-start the season by starting cosmos seeds indoors, from a month to six weeks before last frost.
 Start another set two weeks later for longer blooming time.